 How to seal your quartz countertops

 To replace the shine on your quartz and granite countertops, you will need to reseal them.
-I believe it’s best to call in a professional quartz sealer to do this job and restore your countertops to new.
+It’s best to call in a professional quartz sealer to do this job and restore your countertops to new.

 How to clean black quartz countertops